jwtk/jjwt/README.md

 You create a JWK as follows:

 1. Use the `Jwks.builder()` method to create a `JwkBuilder` instance.
-2. Call the `forKey` method with the Java key you wish to represent as a JWK.
+2. Call the `key` method with the Java key you wish to represent as a JWK.
 3. Call builder methods to set any additional key fields or metadata, such as a `kid` (Key ID), X509 Certificates, etc as desired.
 4. Call the `build()` method to produce the resulting JWK.